RoySegal/tvmcon23_byoc/README.md

 [![Build Status](https://ci.tlcpack.ai/buildStatus/icon?job=tvm/main)](https://ci.tlcpack.ai/job/tvm/job/main/)
 [![WinMacBuild](https://github.com/apache/tvm/workflows/WinMacBuild/badge.svg)](https://github.com/apache/tvm/actions?query=workflow%3AWinMacBuild)

+This repository was presented during TVMCon23.
+It demonstrates how to integrate a new codegen into TVM using BYOC (Bring Your Own Codegen) feature.

 Apache TVM is a compiler stack for deep learning systems.
 It is designed to close the gap between the productivity-focused deep learning frameworks, and the performance- and efficiency-focused hardware backends.
 TVM works with deep learning frameworks to provide end to end compilation to different backends.